August 29, 2005

 Section IV.
 Control of

-and training activities
+administrative and training activities

 Chapter 5.
 Theater support